yarduon/yarduon/README.md

 </br>
 </br>

-<p align="justify">I'm Yarduon, from Canary Islands, Spain and I've been a developer since 2020.
-I describe myself as creative, self-educated, collaborative, flexible, driven, and resourceful.
-I have a passion for generating solutions that enhance the world and improve our quality of life.</p>
+<p align="justify">I'm Yarduon from the Canary Islands, Spain, and I've been a developer since 2020.
+I describe myself as a creative, self-educated, collaborative, flexible, driven, and resourceful person.
+My passion is to produce software solutions that enhance our quality of life and positively impact the world.</p>
+<p align="justify">I love brainstorming and exploring new ideas that continuously pop up in my mind.
+The excitement of moving these concepts from simple thoughts to tangible creations is second to none.
+Nothing beats the satisfaction of putting a vision into practice and sharing it with others.</p>
 <p align="justify">My current focus is to create exciting new projects for my portfolio, and I'm also actively looking for new adventures.
 I am currently developing <a href="https://github.com/yarduon/mathcard">Mathcard</a>, a beautiful pseudo-scientific calculator totally customizable.</p>

 <img src="./img/banners/skills.png">